 For example, to commemorate the 50th anniversary of the first man on the moon in July 1969, we are offering fun mornings of robots, space modules, near-disasters and (hopefully) successful moon landings.

-These morning sessions usually cost schools up to £450, but we are interested in encouraging businesses to support the schools by sponsoring and supporting these events.
+We are interested in encouraging businesses to support the schools by sponsoring and supporting these events.
 Why not see if school parents are business owners, or work for organisations who would like to support their community and inspire the next generation of thinkers?

 Our approach to secondary schools currently involves working closely with businesses to create new workshops.